benni-dev-ux/neural_network_package/README.md

    ` neural_net = nnp.NeuralNetwork([input_layer_size, hidden_layer_size, output_layer_size])`

+2. Set an activation function to a specific function, otherwise sigmoid will be used for training. 'sigmoid', 'relu' or 'tanh' are valid parameters.
+   ` neural_net.set_activation_function( activation_function_name)`

-2. Train the neural network with given inputs, ground truth and various hyperparameter.
+3. Train the neural network with given inputs, ground truth and various hyperparameter.

    hyperparameter:
    - x : dataset as numpy array